Blocked pipes can stop used water draining away, which can be unpleasant to deal with and something you’ll want to get sorted quickly.

 If there’s a blockage in our sewers or pipework, we’ll clear it.
 If the blockage is in pipework in your property, you will be responsible for clearing and repairing it.

-Knowing if the blockage is in your sewer pipes or ours
+Knowing if the blockage is in your drains or our sewers

 There a couple of quick ways you can find out if the blockage is in your private pipework or not.